AlexisDerumigny/MMDCopula/cran-comments.md

 There is only 1 NOTE : new submission.

 ## Reverse dependencies
-This is a new package so there are no reverse dependencies.
+There are no reverse dependencies.